bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 We will start with Java 17 on MacOS on ARM64 architecture.

-Our testing parameters include a 1536 MB heap limit, 1000 threads, each handling approximately 100 KB-sized objects in heap, and a JVM stack size set to 2048 KB.
+Our testing parameters include a 1536 MB heap limit, 1000 threads, each handling approximately 100 KB-sized objects in heap, and a JVM stack size of 2048 KB.

 To assess memory usage, we'll compare scenarios with 0 and 1000 stack depth, employing both native memory tracking and the 'ps' command.

-**Stack depth 0:**
+**Zero stack depth**

 ```plaintext
 $ java -Xint -Xmx1536m -Xss2048k -XX:+UnlockDiagnosticVMOptions -XX:NativeMemoryTracking=summary com.berksoftware.article.jvmstack.MemoryFiller 1000 100 0